tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

  └─> fit()
 ```

-As an example, we will walk through the steps to create an ANOVA F-test filter.
-This filter computes feature score using analysis of variance (ANOVA) hypothesis tests, powered by `lm()`.
-The `lm()` function fits a linear model and returns a summary containing the F-statistic and p-value, which can be used to evaluate feature importance.
+Additionally, we provide guidance on documenting an S7 method.

-## Scoring object
+## Parent class (General scoring object)

-All the custom scoring objects share the same parent class named `class_score`.
-Therefore, we start by creating a parent class `class_score`:
+All the subclasses (custom scoring objects) share the same parent class named `class_score`.
+The parent class is already implemented:

 ::: {.cell layout-align="center"}